neutrinoceros/training/testing/presentation.md

 Here's a non-exhaustive list of ways tests can be useful

-1) tests help demonstrate softare works as intented *and continues to in the future*
+1) tests help demonstrate software works as intented *and continues to in the future*
 2) tests help catching bugs before broken code is pushed to prod
 3) tests enable refactoring
 4) tests document intented usage